 - Voices of persons with dementia.

-Note that information on these sites is meant for the country the site belongs to.
+Note that information on these sites is designed for the country the site belongs to.
 Some information may not apply to persons living in India.
 Examples are legal suggestions, health insurance, and ways to handle medical care.
 For Indian sites and resources, see the page: Dementia Caregiver Resources across India.

 Most available material is written in countries where dementia awareness and support is much higher than in India.
 The material assumes a different cultural context and level of support systems.
 You will need to see how to apply it in your context.